teuben/teunix/Env/UMD/vpn.md

 ```

 after upgrading, it failed connecting.
-Eventually with some hocus-pocus got it back.
+Eventually with some hocus-pocus got it back. reboot normally also works.